 4 Tips For Campaign Creation

-Segment YouTube Search from In-View Videos (and consider avoiding Google Display Network to start)
+Segment YouTube Search from In-View Videos (and consider avoiding Video partners on the Display Network to start)

 There are three different networks that can be targeted for video campaigns, as outlined in the image below.